LAURA WILDE

 Laura Wilde, another American import, has, so far as I can discover, not sung Jenufa in full before, and she had a triumphant debut.
 She carried of the factors that make the role special -- warmth, imagination, depth of character, and reserve.
 She is just as adept in dealing with the drunken Steva as she is in her prayer to the Virgin Mary, and her presence and radiant singing come together in an intimate, searing, vulnerable-but-strong portrait.

---Peter Reed, Classical Source, English National Opera,
+--Peter Reed, Classical Source, English National Opera, Jenufa, 2016

-"In the role of Anna, Laura Wilde pops off one effortless high note after another."
+"In the role of Anna, Laura Wilde pops off one effortless high note after another." --Newcity Stage, Lyric Opera of Chicago's Nabucco, 2016

 Soprano Laura Wilde entered the stage clad in a dark blue gown, and exhibiting the serene elegance required by her first selection, "Das war sehr gut, Mandryka" from Arabella by R. Strauss.
 Wilde gave the aria a touching performance with gorgeous pianissimo notes that she easily floated.
 Her intonation was noticeably excellent, especially when harmonies under a held note changed and she had to slightly adjust the pitch to keep it in tune.
 This is rarely done with such style.
 That, plus her rapid vibrato, reminded me of the great Strauss singer, Elizabeth Schwarzkopf.
 Her second selection, "Einsam in trüben Tagen" (“Elsa’s dream”) from Wagner’s Lohengrin was equally fine.
 Like her character should be, she started out tentatively and unsure of herself.
 After all, she is telling about her vision of a magical knight that will come to defend her and the charge of being mentally dazed.
 When appropriate, she added some girlish excitement and, finally, a mature woman in love with a phantom.
 Wilde was most impressive and is ready for a major career as a dramatic soprano (a rarity these days).

-Theater Jones, Dallas Opera Guild Competition, 2017
+-Theater Jones, Dallas Opera Guild Competition, 2017

 Laura Wilde's bright soprano communicated Freia's innocence and her interpolated affection for Fasolt, which looked very King Kong/Fay Wray.